sahilrajput03/sahilrajput03/README.md

 fi
 # ouput: I do have mone.

-# concatenation is so easy in bash, i.e., you don't need any operator like + at all, coz it just happens.
+# Concatenation is so easy in bash, i.e., you don't need any operator like + at all, coz it just happens.
 if [ "$hasMoney"1 = true1 ];
 then
     echo 'I do have money.';